-MATHRY COMMUNITY COUNCIL MEETINGS ARE ON THE THIRD MONDAY OF EACH MONTH (EXCLUDING AUGUST).
-THESE MEETINGS ARE HELD IN MATHRY COMMUNITY HALL AT 7.30PM.
+THE NEXT MEETING OF MATHRY COMMUNITY COUNCIL WILL BE ON MONDAY 20TH NOVEMBER.
+MEETINGS ARE USUALLY ON THE THIRD MONDAY OF EACH MONTH (EXCLUDING AUGUST) AND ARE HELD IN MATHRY COMMUNITY HALL AT 7.30PM.
 MEMBERS OF THE PUBLIC ARE WELCOME TO ATTEND.
-THE NEXT MEETING WILL BE HELD ON THE 18th SEPTEMBER, 2017, AT 7.30PM.

 The Mathry community comprises the settlements of Mathry, Castlemorris and Abercastle and the surrounding rural area.
 Until the recent boundary change it also included part of Square and Compass.